leandroroser/prettyparser/README.md

-prettyparser is a Python library for parsing PDF/TXT and Python objects with text (str, list) using regular expressions.
+prettyparser is a Python library for parallel processing and parsing PDF/TXT and Python objects with text (str, list) using regular expressions.
 In case of PDF files, the package reads the content using pdfplumber and then performs a series of data manipulations to generate a higher quality output, removing the boilerplate code needed to read/process/write the content of multiple files with multiple pages.
 A custom processing function using pdfplumber that takes a page and returns a processed text is also allowed.
 Additional data processing steps can be added via custom regular expressions, that are compiled for improved speed.